-Beauty, Style, Status, Comfort and Green Building
+Beauty, Style, Comfort and Green Building

 What makes a building beautiful?
 If there were any answer that people could agree on, it would be that no one agrees on what it beautiful, and also that being beautiful is important.
 Artists have notions about relationship of shapes and colors, and although violating them does tend to produce unattractive buildings, style is likely the bigger driver of one's sense of beauty.
-Its about what the building says about you, as much as clothes, cars or any other stylist object.
+Its about what the building says about you, as much as clothes, cars or any other designed object.

 Environmentally, our disagreement over beauty is the cause of some sizable chunk of the remodeling that happens when people buy houses they inevitably don't find beautiful, but the problem here goes quite a bit deeper.
 At one extreme is when a person's sense of beauty is leans toward the fringe ideas of beauty, or for that matter, the trendy, but reviled by many.
 The land fills have more than their share of brown shag carpet, avocado toilets, gaudy light fixtures, pink tile and so on4.
-At the other extreme are building with no sense of style at all, often done on the cheap.
-What is more likely is that style that is well executed and not especially flamboyant will likely have a wider appeal, and hence avoid the fate of the landfill.
-This is not to say that architecture can't also be art, but unless it is extremely well executed it will likely end up in the landfill5, so as a general rule the "art" is best done avoiding the flamboyant.
+At the other extreme are buildings with no sense of style at all, often done on the cheap.
+In between these sits the well executed buildings true to their style.

 By taking these ideas into account, one can still build a craftsman, modernist, colonial or any other style by keeping the original senses of proportion and material selection, but modifying the design to be greener.
 Its a matter of reinterpreting the original ideas in a new context.